Prostate Cancer Clinical Trial

 I. To describe the prostate specific antigen (PSA) kinetics associated with HDR brachytherapy monotherapy 13.5 Gy x 2 fractions delivered 3 hours apart for low and intermediate risk prostate cancer.

 Treatment will be administered on an outpatient basis.
 All treatment will be delivered over a single day.
-Participants will be followed for 2 years after last treatment or removal from study, or until death, whichever occurs first.
+Participants will be followed for 6 months after last treatment or removal from study, or until death, whichever occurs first.
 Additional Follow up will be as per usual guidelines for prostate cancer, every 3 months following treatment with PSA for the first year, then every 4 months after year 2, and every 6 months after year 3 until 5 years of follow up are completed.

 Participants must have histologically or cytologically confirmed diagnosis of prostate adenocarcinoma.